Skip to main content

 Health risks for farmers and farmworkers include:

-• Exposure to farm chemicals, such as pesticides and fertilizers, as well as toxic gases which may be produced from common farm practices like manure decomposition and silo crop storage
+• Exposure to farm chemicals, such as fuel, pesticides and fertilizers, and toxic gases which may be produced from common farm practices like manure decomposition and silo crop storage

-• Exposure to high levels of dust, which can contain mold, bacteria, and animal droppings, among other things
+• Exposure to high levels of dust, which can contain mold, bacteria, and livestock fecal materials, among other things

 • Falls from ladders, farm equipment, grain bins, or other heights

-• Exposure to ultraviolet rays from the sun, which can result in skin cancer
+• Exposure to ultraviolet rays from the sun, which can result in skin cancers

-• Joint and ligament injuries, which can result in arthritic conditions affecting mobility
+• Acute and repetitive joint and ligament injuries, which can result in arthritic conditions affecting mobility

 • Stress from environmental factors, such as droughts, floods, wildfires, pests, and diseases affecting crops and livestock, as well as from working long hours, financial concerns, and feelings of isolation and frustration